canalplus/rx-player/doc/api/Basic_Methods/seekTo.md

 Seeking should only be done when a content is loaded (i.e. the player isn't in the `STOPPED`, `LOADING` or `RELOADING` state).

-The seek operation will start as soon as possible, in almost every cases directly after this method is called.
+The seek operation will start as soon as possible, in almost every case directly after this method is called.

 You will know when the seek is being performed and has been performed respectively by